 What is Knitting?

-Knitting is the form of stitching that uses the threads to form thick cloth material.
-The threads in a knitted fabric run parallel and they are made by forming loops.
+Knitting is a form of stitching that uses threads to form thick cloth material.
+The threads in a knitted fabric run parallel and are made by forming loops.

 These loops of thread are the foundation of the intertwined network of threads.

-Textile aficionados call the threads that run parallel to each other bights and a small piece of knitted fabric is known as a swatch.
-The fabrics are made by a variety of threads, colors and ever types of needles used, which decides the quality of the final material.
+Textile aficionados call the threads that run parallel to each other nights, and a small piece of knitted fabric is known as a swatch.
+The fabrics are made with various threads, colors, and every type of needle used, which decides the quality of the final material.

-Due to the structure and thermal properties of the fabric, this kind of stitches is used for making warm clothes, and threads such as yarn are used for knitting.
-Knitting also has a variety of stitches such as knit and purl stitches, right and left-plated stitches, etc.
+Due to the fabric’s structure and thermal properties, this stitch is used for making warm clothes, and threads such as yarn are used for knitting.
+Knitting also has a variety of stitches, such as knit and purl stitches, right and left-plated stitches, etc.

 What is Weaving?

 Weaving is an age-old process of interlacing threads in a criss-cross pattern.
-The fabric consists of a set of threads running longitudinal and another set that is woven at a perpendicular angle to it.
+The fabric consists of a set of threads running longitudinal and another set woven at a perpendicular angle.

-The longitudinal threads are called the warp and that running ninety degrees are called the weft.
+The longitudinal threads are called the warp, and those running ninety degrees are called the weft.

 This process is best carried out using a loom that holds the warp in place while the weft is woven through it.
-The weft that binds the warp may be completely covered by the longitudinal threads or vice versa depending on the spacing between the threads.
+The longitudinal threads may completely cover the weft that binds the warp or vice versa, depending on the spacing between the threads.

-With mechanical advancements, handlooms evolved into power-looms that made the process more efficient.
+With mechanical advancements, handlooms evolved into power looms, making the process more efficient.

-Given the historical finding, weaving seems to have emerged a very long time back primarily for basic clothing needs.
-However, it was deemed as art only in the mid 20th century and several artists experimented with the form using varied materials including, fiberglass, metals, and cellophane.
+Given the historical finding, weaving seems to have emerged long ago, primarily for basic clothing needs.
+However, it was deemed art only in the mid-20th century, and several artists experimented with the form using various materials, including fiberglass, metals, and cellophane.

 Main Differences Between Knitting and Weaving